 Anyone in any tax bracket is susceptible to heroin and opioid addiction, as we are now seeing by the sheer fact that overdose—due most prominently to opioids and opiates—is the number one cause of death for Americans under the age of 35.
 If you are armed with this knowledge, then perhaps if anyone around you ever experiences this tragedy, you’ll be there to save their life.
-Just remember, heroin addiction is treatable and you can get your life back by seeking help.
+Just remember, heroin addiction is treatable and you can get your life back by seeking help and with the right course of heroine addiction treatment.
 To learn more about heroin withdrawal symptoms and treatment methods, please call our Georgia drug rehab center today.

 “Symptoms of Heroin Overdose.”
 American Addiction Centers.
 15 Mar.
 2019. https://americanaddictioncenters.org/heroin-treatment/overdose

 “Signs Of A Heroin Overdose.”
 Addiction Campuses.
 13 Aug.
 2018.
 15 Mar.
 2019. https://www.addictioncampuses.com/heroin/overdose/

 “Signs of a Heroin Overdose.”
 Dual Diagnosis.
 15 Mar.
 2019. https://www.dualdiagnosis.org/heroin-addiction-treatment/signs-of-overdose